🎯 MCP Feedback Collector

 ## ✨ Features

-- 🚀 **One-click Start**: Run directly using `npx mcp-feedback-collector`
+- 🚀 **One-Click Start**: Run directly using `npx mcp-feedback-collector`

-- 🌐 **Cross-Platform**: Supports Windows, macOS, and Linux
+- 🌐 **Cross-Platform**: Supports Windows, macOS, Linux

-## Development Process Video Tutorials
+## Development Process Video Tutorial

 ### YouTube: https://youtu.be/Osr1OSMgzlg